Private Ballroom, Latin, & Swing Lessons

 Absolutely not!
 At Ballroom Dance Chicago, we focus on the individual goals of each dancer, and fit our curriculum to our student’s needs.
 While we acknowledge the tradition of males leading females, we don’t adhere to that tradition.
 Regardless of which role you would like to learn, we are willing to teach you.

 Ballroom dance is steeped in seemingly arbitrary traditions, “all males must lead” being one of them.
-For our purposes (we don’t attend competitions), we believe that everyone should learn the part they feel comfortable or interested in exploring.
+For our purposes, we believe that everyone should learn the part they feel comfortable or interested in exploring.
 Both parts are a necessary ingredient to a successful partnership, and we believe you don’t need to stick to one role.
 Maybe you want to lead?
 Maybe you want to follow?
 Maybe you want to learn both?
-While training in one role for a period of time leads to the most progress in that role, there is no strict adherence to leading and following roles based simply on one’s anatomy.
+While training in one role for some time leads to the most progress in that role, there is no strict adherence to leading and following roles based simply on one’s anatomy.
 In this case, we believe the phrase is “You do you.”

-Perhaps you don’t have a strong preference either way?
+Perhaps you don’t have a strong preference either way.
 When you come in for your first dance lesson, we’ll spend time having both partners experience leading and following.
-That way you can discuss the options with your dance instructor and together come to a conclusion about who wants to learn the leader’s and follower’s parts.
-Regardless of which part you decide to learn, throughout the learning process, your dance instructor will ask you to experience the other person’s part so that you can be more informed of what each of you are trying to accomplish.
+That way you can discuss the options with your dance instructor and together conclude who wants to learn the leader’s and follower’s parts.
+Regardless of which part you decide to learn, throughout the learning process, your dance instructor will ask you to experience the other person’s part so that you can be more informed of what each of you is trying to accomplish.
 Some students even focus on trying to learn both the leader’s and the follower’s parts so that they are better able to perform their preferred role and are more versatile dancers.

 From the outside, we may look similar to other dance studios, but we’re not.